-All the data — healthcare, education, infrastructure, and more — that officials need was available through interactive charts.
+All the data — healthcare, education, infrastructure, and more — that officials needed was available through interactive charts.

 There were times when we didn't have internet, didn't have network, and were in the remotest villages, but we still collected data for each and every household.

 The village development plans were sent to Gram Panchayat heads for all 290 villages.
 The Block Development Officer of Mul added 60% of the plans' suggestions to his 2016-17 budget.
-The Guardian Minister adopted 18 villages and will use our plans to transform these villages into model villages.
+The Guardian Minister adopted 18 villages and planned to use to transform these villages into model villages.

-Government officers across all departments are using this data to better target their programs and policies.
-For example, the Electricity Department is using the dashboard to find which households currently aren't receiving electricity, and the Forest Department is using the dashboard to preserve forest areas by finding the households that are most likely to burn wood (ones near forest areas that don't have an LPG connection).
+Government officers across all departments used this data to better target their programs and policies.
+For example, the Electricity Department used the dashboard to find which households currently aren't receiving electricity, and the Forest Department used the dashboard to preserve forest areas by finding the households that are most likely to burn wood (i.e. households near forest areas that don't have an LPG connection).

-The District Collector of Chandrapur is using our dashboard to verify claims from his department officials in real time and to cross-check villagers’ development priorities against priorities from village development plans during his field visits.
-This helps him eliminate false reports or less important complaints and focus on the most important issues in each village.
+The District Collector of Chandrapur used our dashboard to verify claims from his department officials in real time and to cross-check villagers’ development priorities against priorities from village development plans during his field visits.
+This helped him eeliminate false reports or less important complaints and focus on the most important issues in each village.

 This project helped the district administration understand the socioeconomic dynamics and development challenges of each village by creating a robust village requirement sheet for each and every village in Mul, Pomburna and Jiwati.